wp-plugins/image-projector/readme.txt

 == Description ==
-This plugin provides a responsive full-window viewer and slideshow for the first image in published posts.
-No gallery or editing of code required.
+This plugin provides a **responsive** full-window viewer and slideshow for the first image in published posts. **No gallery or editing of code required**.

-Convenient for those who runs photography-heavy websites with one photo per post and does not want the hassle with setting up and maintaining separate galleries - and do not want to navigate to a new page to view the photos.
+Convenient for those who runs photography-heavy websites with one photo per post and does not want the hassle with setting up and maintaining separate galleries.

 In short:
 *No setup of galleries required
 *Responsive
-*Clean user interface
+*Simple
 *Visitor can switch between styles run-time
 *Post title as caption
 *Modify colors, borders and fonts as you like
 *Uses on-demand image loading and preloading - fast startup
+*Hardware-accellerated slide transition
 *ACTIVE SUPPORT and available for enhancement and modification requests

-When activated from a **single-post page**, it allows you to navigate through the first image in all published posts.
-[DEMO HERE](http://www.lystfotograf.net/archives/2446 "A single post page on lystfotograf.net").
+When activated from a **single-post page**, it allows you to navigate through the first image in all published posts. **[DEMO HERE](http://www.lystfotograf.net/archives/2446 "A single post page on lystfotograf.net")**.
 Click an image.

-When activated from an **archive page** (tag results, search results etc.), it limits the images to the first image attached to the posts resulting from the query.
-[DEMO HERE](http://www.lystfotograf.net/tags/fog "A tag archive page on lystfotograf.net").
+When activated from an **archive page** (tag results, search results etc.), it limits the images to the first image attached to the posts resulting from the query. **[DEMO HERE](http://www.lystfotograf.net/tags/fog "A tag archive page on lystfotograf.net")**.
 Click an image.

 To be on the conservative side, 'Requires at least' has been set to 4.0, it probably works with older versions as well.

-Plugin uses [Imagesloaded](http://imagesloaded.desandro.com/ "imagesloaded").
-[Hammer.js] (http://hammerjs.github.io/) "hammer.js on github") included to support touch events.
+Plugin uses [Imagesloaded](https://github.com/desandro/imagesloaded/ "imagesloaded on GitHub") for smooth appearance.
+[Hammer.js](http://hammerjs.github.io/ "hammer.js on GitHub") is included to support touch events.

-Suggestions for modifications are welcome!
+**Suggestions for modifications and enhancements are welcome!**

 == Installation ==